 This two-day Oregon trapping course focuses on the use of trapping in a primitive survival situation.
 We will learn to make simple but successful primitive traps.
 Traps are used to harvest wildlife for food in an emergency survival situation.

-Survival trapping is important to short and long-term survival.
-Knowledge and understanding of what trap to use and where to set it trains for success.
+Survival trapping is important for short and long-term survival.
+Knowledge and understanding of what trap to use and where to set it to train for success.

 Deadfalls

-- Deadfalls are traps that use a heavy weight like rocks or logs to crush the animal.
+- Deadfalls are traps that use a heavy weights like rocks or logs to crush the animal.

 - You will be learning how to make and set primitive traps for survival purposes only.